 “These youngsters … go everywhere and hear everything.
 They are as sharp as needles, too …”

 The Baker Street Irregulars counted on every shilling Mr. Holmes would grant.
 Perhaps if they could, they would spend theirs in a shop like this full of antique toys, vintage novelties, and reproduction games.

 “The world is full of obvious things which nobody by any chance ever observes.”

 (Arthur Conan Doyle in The Hound of The Baskervilles)

-The Deerstalker, designed to evoke the Devonshire moors, awakens something wild within us and taunts us with its Sherlockian inventory – books, handmade keepsakes, prints, and other collectibles are suitable for any lover of Sherlock Holmes.
+The Deerstalker, designed to evoke the Devonshire moors, awakens something wild within us and taunts us with its Sherlockian inventory – books, unique keepsakes, prints, and other collectibles are suitable for any lover of Sherlock Holmes.

 The Wolf & Bear Pub

 “You see, Watson,” he explained in the early hours of the morning as we sat over a glass of whisky and soda in Baker Street, “it was perfectly obvious from the first . . .”

 (Sherlock Holmes in The Red-Headed League)